Reaching out to other people and feeling welcomed in return is an important part of settling in to a new country.

-While meeting people can be interesting and fun for its own sake, in New Zealand it can be much more - the key to finding somewhere to live, a job, a great tradesperson, the best shopping deals or the best place to have a holiday.
-That’s because we’re a country where a lot of business is done with people we know (or their brother or their Auntie).
+While meeting people can be interesting and fun for its own sake, in New Zealand it can be the key to much more - like finding somewhere to live, a job, a great tradesperson, the best shopping deals or the best place to have a holiday.
+That is because we are a country where a lot of business is done with people we know (or their brother or their auntie)!

-When you’re new in a country, it’s often easier to stick with your own culture and make most of your friends among people who are like you - from your own country or ethnic group.
+When you are new in a country, it is often easier to stick with your own culture and make most of your friends among people who are like you - from your own country or ethnic group.

 But remember to also keep sowing the seeds of friendship with the wider community.
 Kiwis usually have a wide range of acquaintances and a small group of friends.
 This close group tends not to change much over time so you may need to be patient.

 You will find the balance in your circle of friends between other new arrivals and Kiwis will change naturally over time as you become more settled and your life here evolves.

 Start off by building up that circle of acquaintances and then see where that takes you.

 A good way to start meeting people is by exploring your family and community connections.
 It is easier because you can join in activities with them without waiting to be asked.

 There are a number of websites you can use to find organisations in your local area for your ethnic group or culture.

 - The Citizens Advice Bureau website has a comprehensive directory where you can search for different community organisations in your area.
 Search by the type of community you want and include the place.

 - The Office of Ethnic Communities has a community directory with links to ethnic groups, organisations for arts and culture, education, sport, youth, women, business, faith groups, and refugees.